 Project»Summer Reading Website

 In trying to complete the avatar portion of the site, I was very pleased to stumble across the My Avatar Editor open source project which conforms to Nintendo's Mii standard.
 The Flash application was designed for users to design and save their avatars locally, but I found that with a little hacking I could pass the character data directly to the website engine and process the images in a uniform manner.
-TODO: open source this hack.

 The badge system we came up with was influenced by the popular Foursquare service.
 You earn some badges automatically through website activity such as logging in, adding books to your log, writing reviews.
 A new user gets a few teaser badges right away.
 Other badges are unlocked via 'secret code'.
 Because I provided a way for branch librarians in every NYC borough to design and create new badges, this allows for all kinds of interaction and gameplay.
 Librarians can also award a badge directly to a user.
-At summer's end, I believe this stuff may translate into actual prizes, but please don't quote me on that.
+The badge pages and media/book pages act as social hubs where you can find and view other profiles.
+By the end of summer the website had about 100,000 user signups.
+This was a good project that I was grateful to work on... as the mighty Mr. T might say, "for the kids".
+It has been well received by the library and given some press.
+Here are some screens of the site in action.

 My Profile Page with Collected Media and Badges